 Mainland Krabi has a wide range of hotels and resorts to suit every taste and budget.
 The vast majority are small to medium-sized bungalow or low-rise establishments that are locally-owned and offer personal and friendly service.
-We deal mainly with this type of mid-range hotel on this site, though you will also find budget accommodation and a few privately owned luxury resorts.

 The exception to this rule is when you wish to book with one of the international hotel groups with large resorts here – such as Holiday Inn, Sofitel, Ibis, Ritz-Carlton and the Thai chain Central that owns Centara Grand Beach Resort and Centara Anda Dhevi.
 For reservations here it is best to go directly to each hotel’s website as large chains like these have professional booking engines and flexible pricing systems, which agents cannot compete with (even if they say they can!).

 Some truly budget accommodation in Krabi cannot be booked at all: these type of places deal only with walk-in guests.
-You can find such guesthouses and bungalows in all the major tourist areas and it is usually safe to turn up and look for a room except perhaps during peak times (see below).
+You can find such guesthouses, dorms and bungalows in all the major tourist areas and it is usually safe to turn up and look for a room except perhaps during peak times (see below).

 With the bookable mid range hotels there are two main categories.
 First are the new “modern Thai” resorts that have sprung up rapidly since 2007.
 These are usually owned by Thai people from the central or north regions and are comfortable and good value but can be anonymous in their architecture and decor.
 These newer hotels also tend to be slightly further out, with a lot of rooms packed into a small space, and little to no garden area.